djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 ### hugging face
 HuggingFace's goal was to build a multi-lingual model that also excels on math and coding.
 In stage 1 of their multi-stage training, they use a 75/12/10/3 split among english web data, multilingual web data, code data, and math data.

-- **English web data**: they ablate on a mixture of FineWeb-Edu (educational and STEm benchmarks) and DCLM (common sense reasoning), two strong open ENlgish web datasets at the time of training, finding that a 60/40 or a 50/50 split was best.
+- **English web data**: they ablate on a mixture of FineWeb-Edu (educational and STEM benchmarks) and DCLM (common sense reasoning), two strong open English web datasets at the time of training, finding that a 60/40 or a 50/50 split was best.
 Later, they add in other datasets including [Pes2o](https://huggingface.co/datasets/allenai/dolmino-mix-1124/tree/main/data/pes2o), [Wikipedia & Wikibooks](https://huggingface.co/datasets/allenai/dolmino-mix-1124/tree/main/data/wiki), and [StackExchange](https://huggingface.co/datasets/HuggingFaceTB/stackexchange_2025_md).
 - **Multilingual web data**: five European languages were chosen, with data from FineWeb2-HQ.
 Smaller portions of other languages, like Chinese or Arabic, were chosen to allow others to do continual pretraining of SmolLM3.
-Ultimately, they foudn that 12% multilingua lcontent in the web mix was best.
+Ultimately, they found that 12% multilingual content in the web mix was best.
 - **Code data**: primarily extracted from [The Stack v2 and StarCoder2](https://arxiv.org/abs/2402.19173), it includes 16 languages, Github PRs, Jupyter/Kaggle notebooks, Github issues, and StackExchange threads.
-Despite research showing that code improves LM performance beyond coding, they did not observe this effect (rather a degradation on English benchmarks) using the recommended code mixure.
-They delay adding their eductionally filtered subset, Stack-Edu, following the principle of delaying the best data until the end.
+Despite research showing that code improves LM performance beyond coding, they did not observe this effect (rather a degradation on English benchmarks) using the recommended code mixture.
+They delay adding their educationally filtered subset, Stack-Edu, following the principle of delaying the best data until the end.
 - **Math data**: using FineMath3+, InfiWebMath3+, [MegaMath](https://arxiv.org/abs/2504.02807), and instruction/reasoning datasets like [OpenMathInstruct](https://arxiv.org/abs/2402.10176) and [OpenMathReasoning](https://arxiv.org/abs/2504.16891).

-For new stages (using a checkoint at around 7T out of the total 11T tokens), they use a 40/60 split between the baseline mixture and the new dataset.
+For new stages (using a checkpoint at around 7T out of the total 11T tokens), they use a 40/60 split between the baseline mixture and the new dataset.
 SmolLM3 has three stages: 8T tokens @ 4k context for base training, 2T tokens @ 4k context for high-quality injection, and 1.1T tokens @4k context a reasoning/Q&A stage.

 ## mid-training

 Some recipes include an additional  **long context stage**; for example, [Qwen3](https://arxiv.org/abs/2505.09388) first trained on 30T tokens at 4k context, then a reasoning stage with 5T higher-quality tokens mainly on STEM and coding, and finally a long context stage at 32k context length.

-SmolLM3 also does this, but instead of scaling from 4k to 128k directly, the sequentially scale from 4k to 32k to 64k to 128k, which allows the model to adapt at each length before pushing the context length further.
-Upsamplineg long context documents like web articles or books [improve long context](https://arxiv.org/abs/2410.02660), but Hugging Face didn't observe improvement; they hypothesize that because their baseline mixture already includes long documents using RNoPE.
+SmolLM3 also does this, but instead of scaling from 4k to 128k directly, they sequentially scale from 4k to 32k to 64k to 128k, which allows the model to adapt at each length before pushing the context length further.
+Upsampling long context documents like web articles or books [improve long context](https://arxiv.org/abs/2410.02660), but Hugging Face didn't observe improvement; they hypothesize that because their baseline mixture already includes long documents using RNoPE.

 To go from 4k to 32k and later to 64k, they use **RoPE ABF** and increase the base frequency to 2M and 5M, respectively.
 Base frequencies like 10M further improved slightly on [RULER](https://arxiv.org/abs/2404.06654), long context benchmark, but it hurt short context tasks like GSM8k, so they were disregarded.
 To reach 128k, they found that using **YARN** from the 64k checkpoint (instead of using a four-fold increase from 32k) produced better performance, which confirms the hypothesis that training closer to the desired inference length benefits performance.

 # the training marathon

 Before the main training run starts, ensure the infrastructure is ready.
-This includes **Slurm reversations on clusters**, **stress-testing GPUs** ([GPU Fryer](https://github.com/huggingface/gpu-fryer) or [DCGM](https://docs.nvidia.com/datacenter/dcgm/latest/user-guide/dcgm-diagnostics.html)), and **avoid storage bloat** by upiloading checkpoints to third parties and deleting local copies after saving the next.
+This includes **Slurm reservations on clusters**, **stress-testing GPUs** ([GPU Fryer](https://github.com/huggingface/gpu-fryer) or [DCGM](https://docs.nvidia.com/datacenter/dcgm/latest/user-guide/dcgm-diagnostics.html)), and **avoid storage bloat** by uploading checkpoints to third parties and deleting local copies after saving the next.
 To this end, **checkpoint and auto-resume systems** are important.

-**Evals** are also deceptively time-confusing (Allan Institute spent roughly 20% on compute on evals), so ensuring automation and logging (not just evaluation scores, but also throughput, loss, gradient nomr, and node health) is crucial.
+**Evals** are also deceptively time-consuming (Allen Institute spent roughly 20% on compute on evals), so ensuring automation and logging (not just evaluation scores, but also throughput, loss, gradient norm, and node health) is crucial.

 ## resolving mysteries

-### vanishing throughout
+### vanishing throughput

-HF observed a ~40% drop in throughout (14k to 8k tokens/sec/GPU) after a few hours of starting the main run.
-The issue came from data storage; their cluster uses a network-attached storage with a "keep-hot" caching model that stores frequently accessed files and evits "cold" files to third-party S3.
+HF observed a ~40% drop in throughput (14k to 8k tokens/sec/GPU) after a few hours of starting the main run.
+The issue came from data storage; their cluster uses a network-attached storage with a "keep-hot" caching model that stores frequently accessed files and evicts "cold" files to third-party S3.
 With 24TB of training data, the storage was pushed to its limit, so it evicted dataset shards mid-training.
-This meant fetching them back and creating stalls that slowed throughout.
+This meant fetching them back and creating stalls that slowed throughput.

-The first fix can in the form of swapping the storage method by reserving a spare node with the dataset preloaded and copying using `fpsync` (`s5cmd` took double the time).
+The first fix came in the form of swapping the storage method by reserving a spare node with the dataset preloaded and copying using `fpsync` (`s5cmd` took double the time).
 This fixed the issue of a node dying and the replacement GPU having no data since by swapping it with the spare node, training could continue.
 So, the new spare, not to be wasted, could run evals or dev jobs.

-Testing again, they found smaller by still prominent drops in throughput.
-After experimenting with individual nodes that yeilded the same result, they focused on the change in training steps and found that smaller step counts resulted in smaller throughput drops.
-The`nanotron` dataloader they were using was growing the lookup table making the training step to the next chunk of tokens to read instead of keeping it bounded or precomputed.
+Testing again, they found smaller but still prominent drops in throughput.
+After experimenting with individual nodes that yielded the same result, they focused on the change in training steps and found that smaller step counts resulted in smaller throughput drops.
+The `nanotron` dataloader they were using was growing the lookup table making the training step to the next chunk of tokens to read instead of keeping it bounded or precomputed.
 Stored in global memory, the growing table causes allocation failures and page faults/worse cache locality.
-So, they switched to `Tokenizedbytes` dataloader, solving the throughout issue.
+So, they switched to `Tokenizedbytes` dataloader, solving the throughput issue.

 ### noisy loss

 However, the loss curve looked more noisy.
 They found the issue with the dataloader because it reads sequences sequentially for each document.
 Without **shuffling of sequences**, batches are no longer representative of the overall data distribution, increasing gradient variance.
-Also, a long file (e.g. code) would supply many conseuctive sequences that would also spike loss.
+Also, a long file (e.g. code) would supply many consecutive sequences that would also spike loss.
 To fix, they reshuffled the tokenized sequences offline; an alternative was changing the dataloader to do random access, which has both higher memory usage and slower runtime.

 ### unsatisfactory performance